How Long Does it Take For Hydroquinone to Work | Apostrophe

 How Strong is Hydroquinone?

 Hydroquinone comes in a 4% prescription that is commercially available.
 Higher strengths must be compounded by a compounding pharmacy.
 The strength of your skin product will determine how often it should be applied and for how long.
-If irritation occurs, your dermatologist may recommend pulling back and limiting treatment to 3 days a week, rather than daily application.
+If irritation occurs, your dermatology provider may recommend pulling back and limiting treatment to 3 days a week, rather than daily application.

 Side Effects of Hydroquinone